shellspec/shellspec/README.md

 ### spec/spec_helper.sh

 The *spec_helper.sh* loaded by the `--require spec_helper` option.
-This file is used to prepare for running examples, to define custom matchers, etc.
+This file is used to define global functions, prepare for running examples, to define custom matchers, etc.

 ### spec/support/